-“Yes, Gracious One,” replied the young man Śuka, the son of Taudeya, to the Gracious One, and the Gracious One said this:
+“Yes, Fortunate One,” replied the young man Śuka, the son of Taudeya, to the Fortunate One, and the Fortunate One said this:

 “A person’s deeds are his own, young man, I say, he inherits his deeds, it is deeds that he is born from, deeds are his refuge.

-A person’s deeds, young man, can be analysed, such as: this is low, this is excellent, this is middling.
+Deeds, young brahmin, divide people, such as: this is low, this is excellent, this is middling.